Easy Breadless Turkey Meatloaf Recipe

 1 teaspoon cumin

-1 ½ tablespoon tomato paste
+1 ½ tablespoons tomato paste

 2 oz pine nuts (lightly toasted and coarsely ground)